vitistack/kubevirt-operator/docs/automatic-config-assignment.md

 **Solutions:**

-1. Create at least one KubevirtConfig in the namespace
+1. Create at least one KubevirtConfig (cluster-scoped)
-2. Verify KUBEVIRT_CONFIGS_NAMESPACE matches where configs are created
+2. Check operator has RBAC permissions to list KubevirtConfigs
-3. Check operator has RBAC permissions to list KubevirtConfigs
+3. Verify KubevirtConfig has valid `spec.secretNamespace` pointing to a namespace with the kubeconfig secret

 ### Annotation Not Being Added